vishvAsa/kalpAntaram/kANe/v1p2/078_The_Kalpataru_of_laxmIdhara.md

 665

 VI.
 On Vrata (pub. in 1953 ).
-This kunda is principally based on Purāṇas, eleven in number, among which Bhavisya, Matsya and Varāha are the most prominent.
+This kunda is principally based on Purāṇas, eleven in number, among which Bhaviṣya, Matsya and Varāha are the most prominent.
 On p.
 2 it states that in the Kr̥ta, Tretī, Drādara and Kali Yugas respectively Sujayi, Randi, Dhananjay, Vikrami ittained the position of supreme rulers (sirrablauna ) by performing vratas and that Vasundhar, the virtuous laughter of Vikrama dwelling in the Daśārna country i lalva) secureil inoksi, by performing vratas.
 On p 36-38 il quotes 10 verses from Sumantu, the last of which avers that the Flaihiyas, Talajanyhas, Turuskas ( Turks ), Yaranasan Seka( Scythians ) observing fasts (in Vratus ) reached the status of brīh manas in this very world.

 VII.
 It is difficult to sar vlefinitely what subject was dealt with in the 7thi Kiintā.
 It may bave been either Pījā worship of imnures ) or firatisthil consecration of images and ) temples ) or even both.
 The present anthor understands that some forme lave been printe:las Pratisthākānda ( at Baroda ) but there is no Introductory verse ( as there is in most kındas expressly mentioning the number of the Kānda in the series of 14 kāndas).
 Further, the present author understands that the late Prof. Hiyanyar left a copy of the Pīja part; but here also there is no Introiuctory rerse about its place in the series.
 The ms, begins with ansis incomplete verse and ends also abruptly is shown helow.